UnNetHack/UnNetHack/win/curses/Readme.txt

 differences are primarily visual.
 This windowport supports dymanic resizing of the terminal window, so you can play with it to see how it looks best to you during a game.
-Also, the align_status and align_message options may be set during the game, so you can experiment to see what arraingement looks best to you.
+Also, the align_status and align_message options may be set during the game or in the config file to place the status and message windows where you like, so you can experiment to see what arraingement looks best to you.

 For menus, in addition to the normal configurable keybindings for menu navigation described in the Guidebook, you can use the right and left